-- Obtaining significant savings at our MTFs and mail order venue when compared to the retail point of service.
-The acquisition price of brand name drugs, which represent the bulk of pharmaceutical expenditures in DoD, average 25 to 40% less at MTFs and mail order when compared to retail. - Implementing the new TRICARE formulary.
-We estimate savings of over \$500 million in just the past two years due to key formulary management changes and decisions. - Effective TRICARE contracting strategy that has reduced administrative costs, and our efforts to further enhance the next generation of TRICARE contract is well underway.
-Again, our Chief Financial Officer estimates several hundreds of millions of dollars in savings due to these new contracts. - Further increases in Department of Veterans Affairs (VA) and the Department of Defense (DoD) sharing of facilities, capabilities, and joint procurements.
+- Obtaining significant savings for pharmaceuticals at our military treatment facilities and mail-order venue when compared to the retail point of service.
+The acquisition price of brand-name drugs, which represent the bulk of pharmaceutical expenditures in DoD, average 25 percent to 40 percent less at military treatment facilities and mail-order when compared to retail. - Implementing the new TRICARE pharmacy formulary.
+We estimate savings of more than \$500 million in just the past two years due to key formulary-management changes and decisions. - Contract strategies.
+Effective TRICARE contracting strategies have reduced administrative costs, and our effort to further enhance the next generation of the TRICARE contract is well underway.
+Once again, our Chief Financial

+Officer estimates several hundreds of millions of dollars in savings due to these new contracts.

-The introduction of new prime vendor agreements to lower costs of MTF medical and surgical supplies.
-The MHS has aggressively negotiated preferential pricings with medical supply vendors across the country, and we project savings of \$28.3 million in 2007.
+- Further increases in Department of Veterans Affairs (VA) and the Department of Defense (DoD) sharing of facilities, capabilities, and joint procurements. - The introduction of new prime vendor agreements to lower costs of military treatment facility medical and surgical supplies.
+The MHS has aggressively negotiated preferential pricings with medical-supply vendors across the country, and we project savings of \$28.3 million in 2007.